lwcorp/watchparty/README.md

 1. Enjoy the social viewing!

 # History
 Goals 2-5 goals clashed because `track` not only doesn't support non Unicode, it only supports VTT subtitles and **not** local ones.
-In other words, you have both convert your regular SRT subtitles into Unicode, then into VTT, then upload them and use online links instead of just your computer files.
+In other words, you have to both convert your regular SRT subtitles into Unicode, then into VTT, then upload them and use online links instead of just your computer files.

 Goal 6 was challenging as `track` seemingly doesn't have a built-in way to set margin.